gmalivenko/pytorch2keras/README.md

 ...
 ```

-Note 1: some layers parameters (like ceiling and etc) aren't supported.

-Note 2: recurrent layers aren't supported too.
+## How to build the latest PyTorch

+Please, follow [this guide](https://github.com/pytorch/pytorch#from-source) to compile the latest version.

-## How to
+## How to use

-It's a convertor of pytorch graph to a keras (tensorflow backend) graph.
+It's a convertor of pytorch graph to a Keras (Tensorflow backend) graph.

-Firstly, we need to load (or create) pytorch model.
+Firstly, we need to load (or create) pytorch model:

-For example:

 ```
 class TestConv2d(nn.Module):
-    """Module for Conv2d conversion testing
+    """Module for Conv2d convertion testing
     """

     def __init__(self, inp=10, out=16, kernel_size=3):